PranavBawgikar/js-notes/javascript/functions-and-objects.md

 person.phone = '1-222-333-4444'
 console.log(person)
 ```
+Note that, even if an object is declared as a constant, it can be changed by adding, updating or removing its properties. <br />
 Bracket notations let's us use properties that normally don't work with dot notation.
 Let's say we have a property called `delivery-time` for our `product` object and if we

 ```js